Upperworld: Plot

-After an innocent dinner, Oscar, his driver (Andy Devine) brings him home and he and Alex discuss that neither of them will tell anyone about his dinner with Lilly.
+After an innocent dinner, Oscar, his driver brings him home and he and Alex discuss that neither of them will tell anyone about his dinner with Lilly.
 The next morning, he wakes up and finds that his wife has made arrangements to send Tommy to a sleep-away summer camp 200 miles away.
-He expresses his displeasure but Hettie reminds him that it's necessary for their social position.
-After Tommy leaves, Hettie tells Alex that she's going away for two weeks with some of her society friends.
-Feeling depressed and at loose ends, Alex makes another date with Lilly to go for a ride in his airplane.
-In the meantime, Lilly's manager and boyfriend, Louie Colima (J. Carrol Naish) is encouraging her to have an affair with Alex so the two of them can blackmail him.
+He expresses his displeasure but Hettie reminds him that it is necessary for their social position.
+After Tommy leaves, Hettie tells Alex that she is going away for two weeks with some of her society friends.
+Alex makes another date with Lilly to go for a ride in his airplane.
+In the meantime, Lilly's manager and boyfriend, Louie Colima is encouraging her to have an affair with Alex so the two of them can blackmail him.
 After a minor accident, Lilly and Alex kiss.

-A few months later, Alex has put Lilly in an luxury apartment and purchases a $12,000 diamond bracelet for her birthday.
-On the way to dinner, Hettie finds the gift box while straightening Alex's tie and assumes it's for her.
-In the meantime, Louie tells Lilly that it's time to blackmail Alex and breaks open her bedroom door and slaps her to the ground when she refuses to give him the letters.
+A few months later, Alex has installed Lilly in a luxury apartment and purchases a $12,000 diamond bracelet for her birthday.
+On the way to dinner, Hettie finds the gift box while straightening Alex's tie and assumes it is for her.
+In the meantime, Louie tells Lilly that it is time to blackmail Alex and breaks open her bedroom door and slaps her to the ground when she refuses to give him the letters.
 He picks up a gun that Lilly pointed at him and tosses it in a chair on his way to the door.
 At the door he comes face to face with Alex who tells him that he and Lilly were planning to blackmail him all along.
 Lilly comes into the room and is clearly upset because she is sincerely in love with him.
-Alex demands that Lou give him the letters and in the ensuring tussle, Lou fires his gun at Alex but kills Lilly instead.
+Alex demands that Lou give him the letters and in the ensuing tussle, Lou fires his gun at Alex but kills Lilly instead.
 When his gun jams, Alex picks up the gun Lou tossed in the chair and kills him.
 He makes the shootings look like a murder-suicide and erases evidence that he was there.

 When he gets home, Hettie is waiting for him to tell him that not only is she bringing Tommy home from military school but that she realizes that she has been ignoring him and wants to spend more time together.